-If you’re new to babywearing, you can find everything you need to know about using a carrier (including how to choose the best one for your lifestyle) here:
+If you’re new to babywearing, you can find everything you need to know about using baby wearing wraps (including how to choose the best one for your lifestyle) here.

 This semi-structured carrier from Didymos takes the guesswork out of wearing your baby.
 It’s a hybrid of a comfy wrap sling and versatile buckle carrier.
 It attaches to the torso with one buckle on the waist belt and ties over the shoulders.